Last Updated on May 22, 2022 by Dave Farquhar

 Recycling the old battery

 UPS batteries contain lead and sulfuric acid, so dispose of them properly.
 Lead and sulfuric acid have no place in landfills, and a recycler can make new batteries out of material salvaged from old ones.
+Over 90 percent of the material in a lead acid battery is recyclable, so it’s a shame to waste that hazardous material when we can make something useful out of it again.

 Stores like Best Buy and Home Depot have drop-offs in the front of the store for recycling consumer batteries.
 You can leave your old UPS battery at the drop-off for free.